|Nutritional Guidelines (per serving)|

 - 1/4 bunch cilantro (chopped)

 Bring a pot of water to a boil.
-Cut a small X on the bottom of each tomato with a sharp knife, and add to the boiling water for just 20 seconds.
-Carefully remove with a strainer or slotted spoon, and put in a bowl of ice-cold water.
-When cool peel off the skin, cut in half and squeeze out the seeds.
+Cut a small X on the bottom of each tomato with a sharp knife and add the tomatoes to the boiling water for just 20 seconds.
+Carefully remove the tomatoes with a strainer or slotted spoon and put them in a bowl of ice-cold water.
+When cool, peel off the skin, cut in half, and squeeze out the seeds.